EAA ARC International PhD Visit Scheme

 The ARC advertises visiting places that are available at specific times of year (usually September – December and January – March) and enables students to apply via a formal application process.
 (Information on the application process is below.).

-Immediately after the respective deadline, the ARC forwards applications to the host institutions, who will decide which students to select, on the basis of alignment of research interests and overall suitability.
+Acceptance to the scheme is subject to a first review by the ARC Committee.
+Suitable applications will be forwarded to the preferred the host institutions, who will decide which students to select, on the basis of alignment of research interests and overall suitability.
+Those applications not accepted to the scheme will be encouraged to submit their proposal to the PhD Mentoring Initiative

 Important features of the scheme are: